-But this is not what Chris Pyke means when he talks about smart cities or the kind of work his class does in his New Urban Technologies studio, a course that combines the skills of students from Georgetown’s graduate programs in Technology Management and Urban & Regional Planning.
+But this is not what Chris Pyke means when he talks about smart cities or the kind of work his class does in his New Urban Technologies studio, a course that combines the skills of students from Georgetown’s Master's in Technology Management and Master's in Urban & Regional Planning graduate programs.
 Whether it’s designing a more efficient “last-mile” delivery system for UPS (last summer’s project) or more child- and senior-friendly urban spaces (this summer’s challenge), the genius is in the process itself, not in the machines that help make it possible.

 “The issues we discuss in the class are different, but the underlying concept is constant,” said Pyke, Ph.D., research officer for the U.S. Green Building Council.
 “It turns urban planning into an experimental or adaptive process, which is enabled by new streams of geo-coded data.”

 A More Livable City

 Urban planners are exploring new applications for new information collected by electronic data sensors, cell phones, and other means to collect feedback on multiple urban systems and then improve upon their efficiency.
 By collecting and analyzing this data, planners improve efficiencies in everything from commuting patterns, building energy consumption, trash collection, street lighting, and air quality management.
 The ultimate goal is to make the city more livable and sustainable and thereby enhance the health and wellbeing of the people who live and work there.

 The class builds on the realization that smart cities will continue to evolve as the sheer volume of data grows, more than half of it now from nongovernmental sources.
 And it recognizes that an excellent place to help shape that future and direct it toward positive ends is in a university laboratory.